Tag Archive for: Why LePort Schools

 • A passion and love for working with babies.

 At LePort, we strongly believe that you have to be passionate to do a good job: we want students to be passionate about learning, and we only hire teachers for whom being with children is a passion, not just a job.
 This is especially important for our infant teachers.
-In contrast to the typical childcare center, which often hires low-skilled caregivers, and as a result experience high staff turn-over, we hire people who are excited to be guides in a young child’s development; who view their role not as a temporary job, but as a career requiring thought, reflection, professional growth.
+In contrast to the typical childcare center, which often hires low-skilled caregivers, and as a result experiences high staff turn-over, we hire people who are excited to be guides in a young child’s development; who view their role not as a temporary job, but as a career requiring thought, reflection, and professional growth.
 We believe this passion is visible in their day-to-day interactions with the babies in our care: come and see for yourself!

 • Infinite patience and a calm, centered personality.

 Providing childcare to an infant is hard work, with many emotional challenges (and, of course, immense joys!).
 We have found that patience—infinite patience—is essential to working well with babies.
-Because our infant teachers love this age group, they delight in observing each baby, in discovering his unique temperament, and in responding to his individual needs.
-This focus on observation, and the knowledge of the importance of the early years, helps our teachers be unfailingly patient (and admirably more calm and centered than many of us are with our own children at home!)
+Because our infant teachers love this age group, they delight in observing each baby, discovering his unique temperament, and in responding to his individual needs.
+This focus on observation, and the knowledge of the importance of the early years, help our teachers be unfailingly patient (and admirably more calm and centered than many of us are with our own children at home!)

 • An explicit, thoughtful approach to nurturing and guiding young children.

-Our Montessori-trained lead teachers love working at LePort, because we offer an authentic Montessori infant program.
+Our Montessori-trained lead teachers love working at LePort because we offer an authentic Montessori infant program.
 In many childcare settings, there isn’t an explicit approach to guide the day-to-day life with infants.
 What happens in one childcare room may be different from another one next door; and as childcare providers are often short-time employees, it often changes from week to week, or month to month.
 This can be very confusing for babies, who urgently need consistency to bring order to their world.
-In contrast, our program consistently applies Montessori ideas, such as following the child, encouraging independence, observing and individualizing instruction, and using positive approaches to discipline.Our Montessori-trained lead teachers guide those staff members new to the program, and help them to consistently implement this positive, respectful and loving approach to caring for babies and young toddlers.
+In contrast, our program consistently applies Montessori ideas, such as following the child, encouraging independence, observing and individualizing instruction, and using positive approaches to discipline.
+Our Montessori-trained lead teachers guide those staff members new to the program, and help them to consistently implement this positive, respectful and loving approach to caring for babies and young toddlers.

 • A thoughtful, educated and intelligent individual.